mssamhan31/PyNNLF/README.md

 # Quick Start
 1. Clone the whole repository to your personal computer.
+2. Create python virtual environment and install the requirements using pip install -r requirements.txt.
+This will take ~10 minutes.
+Although newer Python version should work, this tool was tested using Python 3.12.3.
-2. Open notebooks/model/run_experiments.ipynb.
+3. Open notebooks/model/run_experiments.ipynb.
-3. Fill the input values (forecast problem & model specification).
+4. Fill the input values (forecast problem & model specification) that you want.
-4. Run notebooks/model/run_experiments.ipynb.
+5. Run notebooks/model/run_experiments.ipynb.
-5. Tool will output the evaluation result on experiment_result/ as one folder.
+6. Tool will output the evaluation result on experiment_result/ as one folder.
-6. If you want to evaluate several forecast problems and model specifications at once, you can use notebooks/model/run_experiments_batch.ipynb
+7. If you want to evaluate several forecast problems and model specifications at once, you can use notebooks/model/run_experiments_batch.ipynb

 # Tool Testing
 - For simple test, follow the steps on Quick Start above and try certain inputs.
 For example, use these inputs